 Final Program Design

-In conjunction with its consultant The Cadmus Group and the Massachusetts Clean Energy Center, DOER worked to incorporate feedback to develop a final program design and is now soliciting written feedback.
-DOER would like to solicit comments from all stakeholders engaged in the Residential Solar Loan program draft process.
-Please review the slides, share with colleagues, and provide comments on our draft program design to Emma Krause (email@example.com) by 5:00PM on Thursday October 23rd.
+In conjunction with its consultant The Cadmus Group and the Massachusetts Clean Energy Center, DOER worked to incorporate feedback to develop a revised program design and, on October 16th 2014,solicited written feedback.
+DOER solicited comments from all stakeholders engaged in the Residential Solar Loan program draft process.
+The comment period was open until 5:00PM on Thursday October 23rd.

-The final program design presentation is available here .
+The revised program design presentation is available online .

 DOER received written comments that were reviewed and are available online .